Pull apart bread is the game day snack food that nobody wants to stop eating. It can be stuffed with whatever sweet or savory fillings you're craving!

-I feel like a blogging slacker for not posting great finger foods, hearty chilies, and messy sloppy gooey man food all week this week because honestly, I'd eat like that if I could all of the time.
+I feel like a blogging slacker for not posting great finger foods, hearty chili, and messy sloppy gooey man food all week.
+Honestly, I'd eat like that if I could all of the time.
 I'd whine like a baby about feeling fat and ill for the rest of the day and drive everyone nuts, but some great layered nachos always hit the spot.
 And with the Super Bowl this weekend?
-How dare I!
+How dare I?!

 Pull apart bread

 - 4 cups all-purpose flour

 - 1 ½ cup lukewarm milk/water

 - ½ cup sausage stuffing